nicupavel/emlog/README.md

 A:  The *minor* number of the emlog device file must be a number between 1 and 128, representing the number of kilobytes (1,024 bytes) that should be used for emlog's ring buffer.
-Make sure you're specifying a valid minor number in your 'mknod' statement.
+Make sure you're specifying a valid minor number in your `mknod` statement.
 Don't use 0.